ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 		 'homage']
 ```

-**Feature extraction:** The tokenized text is transformed into a numerical representation of features that the model can understand.
+**Feature extraction:** The tokenized text is transformed into a numerical representation of features the model can understand.
 We can use techniques such as bag-of-words (*BOW*), n-grams, and word embeddings.

-The bag-of-words approach considers a vocabulary of all the unique words in the dataset and represent each review as a vector of word counts:
+The bag-of-words approach considers a vocabulary of all the unique words in the dataset and represents each review as a vector of word counts:

 | review      | rev_1 | rev_2 |
 | ----------- | ----- | ----- |